PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/user-components-instancing.rst

 When you click that button, it shows a menu with all the components defined in the project.
 Select the one you want to add:

 .. image:: ../images/scene-editor-user-components-obj-add-component-07302020.webp
-    :alt: Add component to object.
+    :alt: Add a component to the object.

 Then, the properties of the components are shown in the same **User Components** section, and are ready to be set with new values: